Synzack/ldapper/README.md

 ## Password

 Ldapper can be used with a username and password.
 This is the most common method of authentication.
-The username format follows the below coventions:
+The username format follows the below covention:

-- NetBIOSName/username

 ```
 > ./ldapper -u 'hanzo@overwatch.local' -P "Password123!" -dc 10.10.10.101 -s